-So the New Year has already started, excited?
-We are too.
+The New Year has already started.
+Are you excited?
+We sure are.
 While everyone is mulling over what 2016 holds for the design industry, we have a few ideas to pitch in too.
-Visual marketing will be “in” – no brainer there – but what perhaps you don’t know exactly is which visual marketing techniques to stick to in 2016.
+Visual marketing will be “in” – no brainer there – but what perhaps you don’t know exactly is which visual content marketing techniques will stick around in 2016.

 We are predicting the following visual techniques will only increase in the near future.
 Use them and stay ahead in the race.

 Storytelling has already been a big hit among people in ancient times, and it has gained much popularity over the recent years in branding and marketing.
 In 2015, it has become talk of the town on social media platforms, and my guess is 2016 will be no different.
 Three kinds of stories will be conveyed: brand oriented, humanizing and themed.

 Brands are increasingly making stories with captivating plots, appealing characters and spot-on 3D or 2D animation.
 The way to go in the coming year is to keep adding ‘human element’ in marketing because at the end of the day, it’s all about the people.
 Many brands, such as John Lewis or Sainsbury’s added human element in their well-known advertisements such as Man on the Moon and Mog’s Christmas Calamity, respectively.
 Such stories leave audiences touched, connected and inspired.
 Businesses should know how to tell a story for marketing.

 People want to ‘see’ data ‘not read’ it.
 Yes, you got that right.
 Human brain responds to visuals 90% more than plain words, phrases or numbers.
 Thus, businesses are progressively employing data visualization techniques to engage their audiences.
 Now you can disseminate any type of information via infographics presentations, projections etc. This practice has become widespread online in the recent years, and it will only escalate since it’s become a highly cherished way to market businesses in the 21st century.